T-wcs/RansomPy-Covid19/README.md

 5. Select "Create SFX Archive"
 6. In the "Advanced tab" click on "SFX Options"
 7. Select "Create in the current folder"
-8. Copy "Powershell Start-Process setup/Ransomware.exe -Verb RunAs" in the "Launch after installation" section.
+8. Copy "Powershell Start-Process setup/main.exe -Verb RunAs" in the "Launch after installation" section.
 9. In the "Advanced tab" on "SFX Options" check the box "Request Administrative Rights" (Very important, it allows you to run ransomware as an administrator)
-10. In the "Mod tab" on "SFX Options" check the box "Hide Everything"
-11. In the "Update tab" on "SFX Options" check the box "Replace all files"
-12. Click OK
+10. Click OK
-13. Send the "SFX Archive" to the victim.
+11. Send the "SFX Archive" to the victim.

 The advantage of this method of building an archive is that I do not need to request privileges in the code and it also makes it possible to contain all the libraries in a single executable file.

+Beware sometimes antivirus programs like Windows Defender can detect a simple SFX archive which is actually a false positive.

+# Installer with Inno Setup
+You can consult the official documentation at https://jrsoftware.org/.
+The purpose of inno setup is to create an installer by adding certain parameters such as the destination folder or a personalized icon.

 # Execution script on the Server
 For use the script : python ServerKey.py --host <ip_adress> --port <port_number>